dataloop-ai/AutoML/README.md

 # ***ZazuML***

 This is an open-source AutoML project.
-Currently this project contains a model finder, hyper-parameter tuner, and trial manager all wrapped up in one synchronious program.
+Currently this project contains a model finder, hyper-parameter tuner, and trial manager all wrapped up in one synchronous end to end program.
 The input to this program is a set of priorities, the output is a trained model with auto-optimized hyper parameters, simple as that.

 ![model_space](./images/tetra4.jpeg)